Subscription

 .then((res) => {

-// User 'B' now has access to user A's subscription group 1.
+// User B can access user A's subscription records again.

 unblockSubscriber(option): Promise<string>